-In April 2013 we conducted our first PALS course for Nurses at Children’s Hospital Number 1 in Ho Chi Minh City.
-The PALS curriculum was preceded with an extra day of lecture on Basic Life Support.
-All 30 nurses passed the course and we hope to train many more nursing teams.
-The nurse is the staff member with the most contact with the patient and the ability to recognize symptoms of a crash before it occurs can help prevent an arrest or save time in responding to an arrest.
-The Nurses PALS course costs $3100 for 30 nurses.
+In April 2013 we conducted our first PALS course for nurses at Children’s Hospital Number 1 in Ho Chi Minh City.
+The PALS curriculum was preceded with an extra day of lectures on Basic Life Support.
+All 30 nurses participating, passed the course.

 Pediatric Crash Carts

-For just $6,500 VCF can provide a fully-stocked pediatric crash cart to a hospital.
-The cart will come with warranties for all equipment and a half day of onsite training for local nurses and doctors on how to use the cart, perform daily checks, restock the carts after a code, maintain equipment, and adapt the procedures to the hospital’s policy manuals.
-The rolling carts have electrical connections and all equipment will be adapted to Vietnam’s 220V/50Hz current.
-VCF will outfit the carts with defibrillators, suction machines, ambu-bags, transformers, and carts purchased in the US, and with disposables available in Vietnam.
-The hospital is responsible to stock the cart with Emergency Response drugs.
+For just 7,660 USD, VCF can provide a fully-stocked pediatric crash cart to a hospital.
+The cart will come with warranties for all equipment and a half day onsite training for local nurses and doctors on how to use the cart, perform daily checks, restock the carts after a code, maintain equipment, and adapt the procedures to the hospital’s policy manuals.
+The rolling carts have electrical connections and all equipment is new and is adapted to Vietnam’s 220V/50Hz current.
+VCF will outfit the carts with defibrillators, suction machines, ambu-bags, transformers, and disposables.
+The hospital is responsible to stock the cart with emergency response drugs and restock the disposables.
 The carts are lockable and mobile to move to the bedside of the patient.
 Each hospital signs an MOU on the use and maintenance of the cart.

-- 127 Crash Carts delivered to 85 hospitals and 5 Commune Health Centers
+- 136 Crash Carts; 4 ECGs; 2 monitors delivered to 98 hospitals, in which 5 Commune Health Centers

-Hospitals report the use of crash carts up to 10 time a week, with two children saved on average per week.
+Hospitals report the use of crash carts up to 10 times a week, average two children treating on per week.
 That equates to 27 children a day or one child every hour of every day.
-This success makes us sure that the expansion across the country of this program is one of our biggest priorities.
+Since 2009, 141,440 children have been saved.
+As a result, expansion across the country of this program is one of our biggest priorities.